ksator/junos-automation-with-ansible/junos_get_config/readme.md

 Module: junos_get_config
 Documentation: http://junos-ansible-modules.readthedocs.io/en/1.4.3/
 Installation: Hosted on the Ansible Galaxy website (https://galaxy.ansible.com/Juniper/junos/).
 To download and install it to the Ansible server, execute the command ```ansible-galaxy install Juniper.junos,1.4.3```
-Requirement on Ansible: junos-eznc
-Requirement on Junos devices: enable netconf

 Playbooks:
 - **pb_junos_get_config.yml**: It retrieves junos configuration from junos devices and save it to a file in the **configs** directory on the Ansible server.
 This will fail if the configs directory doesnt exist on the Ansible server.